MCG-NJU/MMN/README.md

 ### Updates

-May, 2022 - We release the code for spatio-temporal video grounding (HC-STVG dataset) [here](https://github.com/atao99/MMN-STVG).
+May, 2022 - We released the code for spatio-temporal video grounding (HC-STVG dataset) [here](https://github.com/atao99/MMN-STVG).

 Dec, 2021 - We uploaded the code and trained weights for Charades-STA, ActivityNet-Captions and TACoS datasets.